Pink cusk-eel: Species description

 This species has a pinkish yellow body marbled with irregular reddish brown blotches dorsally, with no dorsal spines or anal spines.
 They have a small head and body with pinkish or orangish cast with irregular dark brown to gray blotches and mottlings and are whitish ventrally.
 Their body is elongated, and cylindrical with moderately small, elliptical eyes.
 Their mouth is large, terminal, slightly oblique, reaching to or well beyond the posterior margin of eye.
 They have lips that are thick and fleshy.
 Their jaws have an outer row of enlarged, canine-like and cardiform teeth of irregular size and spacing, and an inner band of smaller villiform teeth.
 They have a single, straight lateral line.
 Some specimens from Tasmanian waters have a distinct crimson abdomen.

 They have developed rakers on the lower limb of the first gill arch.
 Snout with anterior nostrils forming a low tube above the upper lip near the tip.
 A strong spine is present on the upper operculum.
 Their scales are minute and cycloid, covering most of the body and head.

-Their length is up to 200 centimetres (80 inches), and they can live for up to 39 years.
-Their maximum weight is 25 kilograms (55 pounds).They have a sedentary life-style and are slow-growing, long-lived, relatively large and delayed maturity.
+Their length is up to 200 cm, and they can live for up to 39 years.
+Their maximum weight is 25 kg.They have a sedentary life-style and are slow-growing, long-lived, relatively large and delayed maturity.